History of newspaper publishing: Technology

 In 1814 The Times acquired a printing press capable of making 1,100 impressions per hour.
 It was soon adapted to print on both sides of a page at once.
 This innovation made newspapers cheaper and thus available to a larger part of the population.
 In 1830, the first penny press newspaper came to the market: Lynde M. Walter's Boston Transcript.
 Penny press papers cost about one-sixth the price of other newspapers and appealed to a wider audience.
 Newspaper editors exchanged copies and freely reprinted material.
-By the late 1840s telegraph networks linked major and minor cities and permitted overnight news reporting.
+By the late 1840s, telegraph networks linked major and minor cities and permitted overnight news reporting.
 The invention of wood pulp papermaking in the 1840s significantly reduced the cost of newsprint, having previously been made from rags.
 Increasing literacy in the 19th century also increased the size of newspapers' audiences.

 News agencies

 Only a few large newspapers could afford bureaus outside their home city.
-They relied instead on news agencies, founded around 1859, especially Havas in France and the Associated Press in the U.S. Agenzia Stefani covered Italy.
+They relied instead on news agencies, founded around 1859, especially Havas in France, the Associated Press in the United States, while Agenzia Stefani covered Italy.
 Former Havas employees founded Reuters in Britain and Wolff in Germany.
 Havas is now Agence France-Presse (AFP).
 For international news, the agencies pooled their resources, so that Havas, for example, covered the French Empire, South America and the Balkans and shared the news with the other national agencies.
 In France the typical contract with Havas provided a provincial newspaper with 1800 lines of telegraphed text daily, for an annual subscription rate of 10,000 francs.
 Other agencies provided features and fiction for their subscribers.
 The major news agencies have always operated on a basic philosophy of providing a single objective news feed to all subscribers.
 For example, they do not provide separate feeds for conservative or liberal newspapers.
 Fenby explains the philosophy: